MuhammadS25/GitLocal/README.md

 ## Merge Conflicts

-Merge Conflict happens when there's two versions of the same file in the master and the other branch to fix the conflict we edit the file with the conflict then we run **git commit** that will conclude the **merge**.
+>Merge Conflict happens when there's two versions of the same file in the master and the other branch due to **commits on the destination branch** to fix the conflict we edit the file with the conflict **in the destination branch** then we run **git commit** that will conclude the **merge**.

 ---
 ---